TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 I downloaded and used " **[lir-v316-220325-a64-bvZ.img.xz](https://sourceforge.net/projects/treblerom/files/LiR/2022.03.25/lir-v316-220325-a64-bvZ.img.xz/download)** " Because our CPU supports arm32_binder64, and ab will work for us.

+b = A/B , v = Vanilla , Z = Has Dynamical SuperUser ( Root can be disabled/enabled while using the phone )
 Vanilla variant comes without gapps and has Root/SU.

 But you can download and install any other as long as its compatible with the cpu and the partition.
+Feel free to try other Images and report.